Ozuna: 2018–2020: Aura, Nibiru and ENOC

 His second studio album Aura, released on August 24, 2018, debuted at number seven on the US Billboard 200.
 The record features collaborations with Nicky Jam, Anuel AA, Cardi B, Romeo Santos, and Akon.
 To promote the album, Ozuna embarked on the Aura Tour, which started on July 26, 2018, in Madrid, while the US leg started on September 7 in Atlanta.
-Upon its release, Aura had the biggest streaming week of any Latin album and reached number seven on the US Billboard Hot 200 album chart, remaining on the chart for a total of 41 weeks.
+Upon its release, Aura had the biggest streaming week of any Latin album and reached number seven on the US Billboard 200 chart, remaining on the chart for a total of 41 weeks.
 He was named YouTube's most-viewed artist globally of 2018, and in October of that year, Time included him on their annual list of the 100 most influential people in the world.
 He made his acting debut starring in the film Que Leon, which was also released in the US.

 In October 2018, he worked with DJ Snake, Cardi B, and Selena Gomez on the song "Taki Taki".
 The single reached number eleven on the US Billboard Hot 100.
 The single became the most-streamed song on Spotify in that month and reached over 20 million views on YouTube in the day following the release of the song's accompanying music video on October 9.
 "China", released in July 2019 with Anuel AA, Daddy Yankee, Karol G and J Balvin, became his fourth number one on the Billboard Hot Latin Songs chart.
 In September 2019, he received four Guinness World Records awards: the most videos to reach one billion views on YouTube, the most Billboard Latin Music Award nominations for a single artist in a single year, and most Billboard Latin Music Award wins for a single artist in a single year.